tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

     When developing we have to keep ourselves aware of the context of our work\.
     On what branch are we ?
 What files have we changed ?
 What new files are not yet known to the repository ?
-This becomes especially important when using a long\-lived checkout and coming back to it after some time away\.
+What has happened remotely since we used our checkout ?
+The answers to these questions become especially important when using a long\-lived checkout and coming back to it after some time away\.

     Commands to answer questions like the above are:

+      * __fossil pull__

+        Get all changes done on the remote since the last pull or sync from it\.
+        This has to be done first, before any of the commands below\.

+        Even if the commit in our checkout refers to the branch we want right now control operations committed to the remote may have changed that from underneath us\.

       * __fossil info &#124; grep tags__